About Us

 Our History

-Soon, God brought a Native American family into their lives, Pastor George Luther and his wife Sarah.
-George was completing his degree in theology and planned to minister to his own First Nation people on the Hopi Reservation in New Mexico.
-From this friendship came the birth of American Indian Ministries, also known as A.I.M.
-We began to take Bibles to the San Diego county reservations.
-Over the years the ministry has expanded to California, Arizona, New Mexico, Wyoming, Montana, Wisconsin, and Southern Mexico.
+God then brought a Native American Indian family into their lives, Pastor George Luther and his wife Sarah.
+George was completing his degree in theology, and planned to minister to his own native American Indian people on the Hopi reservation in New Mexico.
+From this friendship came the birth of American Indian Ministries.
+As the ministry grew, the outreach was expanded to reservations in Arizona, New Mexico, Wyoming, Montana, Wisconsin, Oklahoma, Kansas, and the Nuu Savi Indians in the La Mixteca region of Southern Mexico.